Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

 is an isomorphism.

-Although $\FinVect_G^\omega$ is rigid, it can still have non-rigid Grothendieck-Verdier structures: Since any Grothen\-dieck-Verdier duality has to be an anti-equivalence which maps the simple unit $\mathbb{C}_e$ to the dualizing object $K$, the dualizing object must be simple and hence given by $K=\mathbb{C}_{g_0}$ for some fixed $g_0 \in G$.
+Although ${\FinVect_G}^\omega$ is rigid, it can still have Grothendieck-Verdier structures that do not come from rigidity: Since any Grothen\-dieck-Verdier duality has to be an anti-equivalence which maps the simple unit $\mathbb{C}_e$ to the dualizing object $K$, the dualizing object must be simple and hence given by $K=\mathbb{C}_{g_0}$ for some fixed $g_0 \in G$.
 It is easy to observe that for each such choice, we can find a canonical Grothendieck-Verdier structure with duality functor $D_{g_0}=\mathbb{C}_{g_0}\otimes (-)^*$.
 Note that $D_{e}=(-)^*$ coincides with the usual (rigid) duality.